Russian e-commerce leader Wildberries launches in France, Italy and Spain.

-In late February Wildberries, the number one Russian e-commerce company, launched in three new EU countries: France, Italy and Spain — just weeks after its debut on German soil.
-Through localized web and mobile interfaces (France, Italy, Spain), online shoppers from these three countries can access more than fourmn products from some 40,000 brands — from fashion items, to electronic and household appliances, to books, to sports items, to cosmetics and more, reports East-West Digital News (EWDN).
+In late February Wildberries, the number one Russian e-commerce company, launched in three new EU countries: France, Italy and Spain – just weeks after its debut on German soil.
+Through localised web and mobile interfaces (France, Italy, Spain), online shoppers from these three countries can access more than four million products from some 40,000 brands — from fashion items, to electronic and household appliances, to books, to sports items, to cosmetics and more, reports East-West Digital News (EWDN).

-“We offer a large assortment of items from various manufacturers, from famous global brands to small local businesses, and we are open to partnerships with entrepreneurs from all countries” Vyacheslav Ivaschenko, Director of Development, was quoted as saying.
-Thanks to local logistics partnerships, Wildberries provides home deliveries by courier in the three countries, as well and pickup point deliveries in France and Spain, with 2,500 and 1,900 pickup points, respectively, as reported by Russian publication Retail & Loyalty.
+“We offer a large assortment of items from various manufacturers, from famous global brands to small local businesses, and we are open to partnerships with entrepreneurs from all countries” Vyacheslav Ivaschenko, director of development, was quoted as saying.
+Thanks to local logistics partnerships, Wildberries provides home deliveries by courier in the three countries, as well and pickup point deliveries in France and Spain, with 2,500 and 1,900 pickup points respectively, as reported by Russian publication Retail & Loyalty.

 In addition to Russia, its home market, Wildberries currently serves several countries of the former Soviet Union: Armenia, Belarus, Kazakhstan and Kyrgyzstan as well as Ukraine, where it launched operations this past September (via its Polish subsidiary).